 Syndicated Loan Spreads and the Composition of the Syndicate

-During the past decade non-bank institutional investors are increasingly taking larger roles in the corporate lending than they historically have played.
+The past decade has seen significant changes in the structure of the corporate lending market, with non-bank institutional investors playing larger roles than they historically have played.
 These non-bank institutional lenders typically have higher required rates of return than banks, but invest in the same loan facilities.
-In a sample of 20,031 leveraged loan facilities originated between 1997 and 2007, facilities including a non-bank institution in their syndicates have higher spreads than otherwise identical bank-only facilities.
-Contrary to risk-based explanations of this finding, non-bank facilities are priced with premia relative to bank-only facilities in the same loan package.
-These non-bank premia are substantially larger when a hedge or private equity fund is one of the syndicate members.
-Consistent with the notion that firms are willing to pay a premium when loan facilities are particularly important to them, the non-bank premia are larger when borrowing firms face financial constraints and when capital is less available from banks.
+We hypothesize that non-bank institutional lenders invest in loan facilities that would not otherwise be filled by banks, so that the arranger has to offer a higher spread to attract the non-bank institution.
+In a sample of 20,031 leveraged loan facilities originated between 1997 and 2007, we find that, loan facilities including a non-bank institution in their syndicates have higher spreads than otherwise identical bank-only facilities.
+Contrary to risk-based explanations of this finding, non-bank facilities are priced with premiums relative to bank-only facilities of the same loan package.
+These premiums for non-bank facilities are substantially larger when a hedge or private equity fund is one of the syndicate members.
+Consistent with the notion that firms are willing to pay spread premiums when loan facilities are particularly important to the firm, we find that firms spend the capital raised by loan facilities priced at a premium faster than other loan facilities, especially when the premium is associated with a non-bank institutional investor.

 Suggested Citation: Suggested Citation